YouwangDeng/Leetcode/LeetcodeNote.md

 ## Remove Comments
 * check char c == '\' is a bug, should replace "\n" with "#n"
 * be clear about the "/*/" mode
 * StringBuilder sb.substring(a,b) will return a string

+## Find Duplicate File in System
+* add files to a hashmap
+* only add duplicate files to the result list, that means list size > 1, this is the key point, understand the problem first